 The Directors maintain their view that FDA approval to sell Technegas into the USA market provides Cyclopharm with the opportunity to significantly expand its sales and profitability.
-However, it should be highlighted that as expenditure incurred in relation to the FDA trials will be expensed rather than capitalised, Cyclopharm's results will be adversely impacted when clinical trials ramp up in 2015.
-The Directors are currently evaluating options to fund the FDA trials.
+However, it should be highlighted that as expenditure incurred in relation to the FDA trials is expensed rather than capitalised, Cyclopharm's results will be adversely impacted when clinical trials ramp up.
+The Directors are currently determining alternatives to fund the FDA trials in the USA including partnership.